timOTdev/0010_practical_javascript/notes.md

 ## Using Plunker
 - Reasons are using Plunker is that our code is getting longer and it saves our code
-- "My plunks" are also different code files we saved
+- "My plunks" are different code files we saved

 ## Requirements
 1. It should store the todos array on an object